 Long-term Investors Need to Identify Quality Businesses: Bay Capital

-Siddharth Mehta, Founder and CIO, Bay Capital said that though the budget has not been path breaking, given the limited room for manoeuvre, the measures around the re-alignment on personal tax rates (notwithstanding the removal of the exemptions), the removal of the dividend distribution tax and the tax exemptions for sovereign wealth funds for investments in infrastructure are some of the positive developments.
+Siddharth Mehta, Founder, and CIO, Bay Capital said that though the budget has not been path-breaking, given the limited room for maneuver, the measures around the re-alignment on personal tax rates (notwithstanding the removal of the exemptions), the removal of the dividend distribution tax and the tax exemptions for sovereign wealth funds for investments in infrastructure are some of the positive developments.
 However, providing an option to personal taxpayers to either opt for the old or new regime seems counterproductive and complicated given the Government's intent to simplify the overall governance structure.

 All in all, Siddharth Mehta believes that the budget will not have too much relevance beyond a few days.
-The focus of longer term investors will need to be around identifying and buying quality businesses which can navigate through challenging periods and emerge stronger, over time.
+The focus of longer-term investors will need to be around identifying and buying quality businesses that can navigate through challenging periods and emerge stronger, over time.
 There will be knee-jerk reactions, but specific policy announcements will continue to be made outside of the budget and Siddharth Mehta-led Bay Capital continues to be positive about the long-term opportunity for investing in India.

 Download The Devdiscourse News App for Latest News.